Name: Javier Jiménez

-Title: Assistant Professor of Spanish and Director of the Latin American Studies Program
+Title: Assistant Professor of Spanish and Director of Peer Mentor Program

-Dr. Jimenez scholarship focuses on the literature and culture of the Spanish Caribbean and Brazil, especially on the intersections between literature and politics.
-His current book project, Regarding American Customs: Making Sense out of Costumbrismo in Latin American Literature and Art, analyzes how nineteenth-century literary and visual forms marshaled the techniques of the custom sketch to create a spectral national history, or myth, as an alternative to colonial history.
+Research Interests: My scholarship focuses on the literature and culture of the Spanish Caribbean and Brazil, especially on the intersections between literature and politics.
+My current book project, Regarding American Customs: Making Sense out of Costumbrismo in Latin American Literature and Art, analyzes how nineteenth-century literary and visual forms marshaled the techniques of the custom sketch to create a spectral national history, or myth, as an alternative to colonial history.
 As part of this analysis, the book project engages questions of literary form as well as politics in Cuba and Brazil.
-Dr. Jimenez also studies race and sexuality in contemporary diasporic Latin American and Latino literature and film.

 Courses (Fall 2014): Beginning Elementary Spanish, Conversation and Composition, Peer Mentor Practicum.

 Courses (Spring 2015): Intermediate Spanish II, Spanish American Civilization, Literature and Culture of the Caribbean.

 What can a student expect when taking one of your classes?

 Students can expect to learn a lot about Latin America and Latinos in the U.S. (history, culture, literature, music).
 They can also expect to participate actively.
 While I like to have fun and enjoy class, I’m always trying to get students to think critically.
 I also challenge students to be better scholars and workers.
 Last but not least, I expect for students to challenge themselves and each other in order to learn and grow together.

 What excites you about teaching at Marietta College?